We love WordPress around here. A LOT.

 I (Teresa) have built websites since before WordPress was around.

 Brian’s been in the tech trenches for quite a while, too – managing projects for finicky corporate website clients.

 Sites we build load quickly and help our clients hit marketing, sales or blogging goals.

 We’ve optimized other slow WordPress websites built by people who’ve DIYed…or worse…much worse: They hired someone who had no clue about WordPress optimization.

 (We applaud DIYers & think it’s better to save your money than pay someone who might be only slightly less clueless than you feel.)

-Further on we’ve got suggestions for optimizing WordPress that’ll help you way more than a band-aid disguised as a plugin.
+Read on for suggestions about optimizing WordPress that’ll help you way more than a band-aid disguised as a plugin.

 3 reasons you can’t just install a WordPress optimization plugin and call it good